 - Sunday Children's Program - during the 10:45am Dharma for a Happy Life program, children and teens have the option of participating in a program especially for their respective ages.

-- Children's Camp - a yearly camp experience for families to learn about the Dharma through fun activities.
+- Family Camp - a yearly camp experience for families to learn about the Dharma through fun activities.

 - Holy Days - a variety of practices and celebrations on the Buddhist holy days.

 - New Year's Eve Purification Practice - based on a fire puja to Dorje Khadro, who out of compassion devours our negative karma, this popular program is friendly for all levels and ages.
 As part of the ritual, our bad karma is visualized with black sesame seeds and thrown into the fire to Dorje Khado.
 By regretting our past mistakes and resolving to start the new year fresh, it's a wonderful way to start the new year.

 - Animal Blessing and Liberation - at least once a year we offer the opportunity to bless pets and free sentient beings that would otherwise be killed (typcially insects sold for pet food and bait) in a special ceremony.
 Visitors are also encouraged to bring their pets anytime and circumambulate the stupa for incredibly powerful blessings!

 - We have many other programs not listed here as well - please see our calendar for more information!

 To help ensure our spiritual programs are accessible to everyone, teachings and classes are offered on the basis of "dana".
 This is a Sanskrit word that means "giving" or "generosity".
 We do not charge a fee or even "suggested donation".
 Instead, each person is encouraged to look into his or her heart to see how best to support the programs at Kadampa Center.
 This opportunity to practice generosity freely is an integral part of our spiritual practice.